djrallard/scripts_rpiBackup/README.md

 # RaspberryPi Scripts for Automated Backup, Updates, and Monitoring

 This project consists of several scripts written to support a personal RaspberryPi project that I have had successfully running for over a year.
-Being new to RaspberryPi, and very rusty with bash scripting, it took some time, and a lot of changes to nail down the final working versions of these scripts.
 I've seen many people asking about RaspberryPi backups on various Pi Facebook groups, so I decided to share them here.
 I hope someone else can find them useful in their project.

+These scripts were created from a variety of sources found in various places online.
+I do not have the original sources or I would have credited them here.

 ## Who are these scripts for?